Para leer esta hoja informativa en español, haga clic aquí.

 - What to Expect in the Office

-- How to Prepare for Your GYN Care Appointment: A Checklist and Questions for Your Provider
+- A Checklist and Questions to Get Ready for Your GYN Visit

-For women living with HIV, there are many aspects to staying healthy.
+For people living with HIV, there are many aspects to staying healthy.
 You are off to a good start if you take your medications on schedule, eat well, and get regular physical activity.
-But to take care of your whole body, you need to get regular gynecologic care from a health care provider.
-Gynecologic (GYN) care means the diagnosis and treatment of issues affecting the female reproductive organs (also called the female genital tract).
+Part of taking care of your whole body is caring for your genital and reproductive health (whether or not you are able to or plan to be pregnant or get someone else pregnant).
+For anyone with a vagina, cervix, uterus, and/or ovaries, this means getting gynecologic care as part of routine health checkup from a health care provider.
+Gynecologic (GYN) care means screening for and treating health issues affecting the sexual and reproductive organs.

-- If both tests are normal, they should have another cervical screening test (e.g., Pap test) every year
+- If the results of three tests in a row are normal, they should have another Pap test every three years

-- Pregnant women living with HIV should have a cervical cancer screening test when they first seek prenatal care
+Pregnant people living with HIV should have a cervical cancer screening test when they first seek prenatal care.

-- Women who were born with HIV (acquired HIV at birth) are more likely to have high-risk types of HPV (human papillomavirus); therefore, they should have cervical cancer screenings before they are 21 years old if they are sexually active
+People who were born with HIV (acquired HIV at birth) are more likely to have high-risk types of HPV; therefore, they should have cervical cancer screenings before they are 21 years old if they are sexually active.

 You should be tested for gonorrhea and chlamydia at your first gynecological visit.
-It is important to repeat these tests if you have a new partner or if you have sex without condoms or other barriers.
+It is important to repeat these tests if you have a new partner, or if you have sex without condoms or other barriers.
+For more information about care and prevention of GYN issues, please see our fact sheet Common Gynecologic Concerns for People Living with HIV.

 Usually, your health care provider will begin by asking you about your sexual history.
 You will be asked about: